wouterken/itsi/docs/content/getting_started/local_development.md

 ---

 {{< callout>}}
-  Itsi provides several optional niceties to enhance your local development experience.
-This document is non-essential reading, but worth covering if you're trying Itsi in earnest and want a substantially better local development experience!
+This document is not required reading, but it can significantly improve your local development experience with Itsi.
 {{< /callout >}}

 ## Ruby LSP Add-on
 Itsi's [RubyLSP](https://shopify.github.io/ruby-lsp/) add-on allows you to see the full documentation of all of Itsi's [`options`](/options) and [`middleware`](/middleware) directly inside your editor.
-It also gives you easy to use auto-completion and snippets for lightning fast changes to `Itsi.rb` configuration files.
+It also gives you easy-to-use auto-completion and snippets for lightning fast changes to `Itsi.rb` configuration files.
 You don't need to install the RubyLSP add-on to use Itsi, if both Itsi and RubyLSP are installed and activated in the same project, RubyLSP will automatically discover and load the addon.

 <img src="/ruby-lsp.png" alt="asd" width="700px" style="display: block; margin-left: auto; margin-right: auto;">

 ## Live Config Reloading
-Just add `auto_reload_config!` to your `Itsi.rb` configuration file and Itsi will automatically hot reload its config with every change you make.
+Add `auto_reload_config!` to your `Itsi.rb` configuration file and Itsi will automatically hot reload its config with every change you make.
 Concerned about errors?
 Itsi will validate your config first before it tries to apply it.
 If there are errors, Itsi will provide detailed logs and safely continue with the existing config.

 ### File Watcher